Safeguarding Neobanks with Glasswall CDR

 Glasswall CDR (Content Disarm and Reconstruction) doesn’t rely on the detection of ‘known’ threats, it works by proactively looking for ‘known good’.
 The Glasswall CDR Platform inspects, cleans and rebuilds the file – automatically removing potential threats and delivering a secure, visually-identical file.

 This all happens in real time, so users won’t even notice Glasswall is providing protection against completely new attack types.
-With Glasswall CDR, Neobanks can secure their document workflow by implementing the Glasswall REST API to call upon its zero-trust file sanitisation capability.
+With Glasswall CDR, Neobanks can secure their document workflow by implementing the Glasswall API to call upon its zero-trust file sanitisation capability.
 Glasswall CDR processes files in under a second – automatically removing potential threats and delivering secure, fully functioning and visually-identical files.

 Moreover, Glasswall CDR offers numerous significant benefits, including: